asc-community/MxEngine/README.md

 <img src="preview_images/readme_main.png">
 </p>

-## Additional dependencies
-MxEngine is not a huge framework so multiple third-party libraries are used.
-Here is the full list of dependencies for last MxEngine release version:
-- [EASTL](https://github.com/electronicarts/EASTL) - EA standard library which is used in engine core as STL alternative
-- [stb](https://github.com/nothings/stb) - header-only one-file library to work with images, audio files and etc.
-- [GLEW](http://glew.sourceforge.net/) - OpenGL C/C++ extension loading library
-- [GLFW](https://www.glfw.org/) - multi-platform library for OpenGL providing API for creating windows, receiving input and events
-- [GLM](https://glm.g-truc.net/0.9.9/index.html) - header only C++ mathematics library for graphics software
-- [ImGui](https://github.com/ocornut/imgui) - Bloat-free Immediate Mode Graphical User interface for C++
-- [Boost](https://www.boost.org) - large C++ library that you should already know about
-- [Assimp](http://www.assimp.org/) - portable Open Source library to import various well-known 3D model formats
-- [fmt](https://github.com/fmtlib/fmt) - formatting library for modern C++
-- [json](https://github.com/nlohmann/json) - nlohmann's json library for modern C++
-- [miniaudio](https://github.com/dr-soft/miniaudio) - header-only audio file loader collection
-- [OpenAL](https://github.com/kcat/openal-soft) - Ocross-platform, software implementation of the OpenAL 3D audio API

-All libraries are included in source code (which compiled automatically as part of engine) or compiled as static libraries and stored in zip folders inside engine repository.
-If you got troubles linking to libs, consider pulling submodule from github and building it yourself.
-Note that MxEngine may include more additional libraries in further releases.
-It also uses [Boost library](https://www.boost.org) in its core, but not exposes it to user-code.
-Engine requires at least C++17-compatable compiler as it depends on some new STL features.
-All source files are compiled using MSVC through VS2019, as I mainly use this IDE to develop the engine, but in future other compilers will be supported too.

 ## Versions & Releases
 MxEngine releases comes with version in format X.Y.Z where X stand for major release, Y for minor release and Z for bug fix or non-significant change.